How iOS 18 will affect your subscriber relationships across channels

 Apple Mail will group your emails together

-The new iOS update will group messages by sender and show a snippet of 2–3 at the same time.
-That means your audience may see several messages from your brand at the same time.
-It will be important to make sure your brand voice is consistent across the customer journey—the last thing you need is for a subscriber to see you contradict yourself in side-by-side emails.
+With this change, it will be important to make sure your brand voice is consistent across the customer journey—the last thing you need is for a subscriber to see you contradict yourself in side-by-side emails.
+Make sure you also use a consistent sender email address and sender name—Apple will identify you by those attributes.

 First impressions will also be more important than ever.
 Not just your subject line, but your header and the first few lines of copy in your emails will become even more prime real estate than they would normally be.

 Your first order of business once the update is in full effect should be to look at your brand’s emails in the Apple Mail app and make sure your design team makes any necessary changes.
+It’s also a good idea to use Apple’s new Branded Mail feature, especially if you’re already using BIMI.
+It’s free for any verified business and your brand name and logo will appear to customers in their Apple Inbox, helping you stand out in the crowd.

 Apple Intelligence will summarize your emails (but only for Apple Mail users)